 The National Housing Finance and Investment Corporation guarantees the remaining 15% of the total 20% deposit.

-This is significant as normally as someone buying a home with less than a 20% deposit needs to pay lenders mortgage insurance.
+This is significant as normally when someone is buying a home with less than a 20% deposit they need to pay lenders mortgage insurance.

 The Brisbane Housing Market Through 2020